buddhist-uni/buddhist-uni.github.io/_content/monographs/anatomy-of-a-moment_cercas-javier.md

 > General Gutiérrez Mellado pulls his arm violently out of the Prime Minister’s grip; then the burst of gunfire erupts.

-The history of the 1981 failed, Spanish coup and of the gestures that saved democracy.
+The history of the 1981 failed Spanish coup and of the gestures that saved democracy.